Daisy-chelangat/Assignment2/README.md

 On GitHub, private repositories may come with a cost for large teams or organizations.
 While GitHub offers free private repositories for individuals (with a limited number of collaborators), organizations with many private repositories or collaborators may need to pay for GitHub Team or Enterprise plans.

+Visibility

-Aspect	                              Public Repository	                                                              Private Repository
+Public Repository	  Visible to anyone on the internet

-Visibility         	                     Visible to anyone on the internet	                                               Visible only to invited collaborators
+Private Repository     Visible only to invited collaborators

+ Access Control

-Access Control   	                     Anyone can view and contribute (open-source)                              	  Restricted to specific collaborators
+Public Repositor      Anyone can view and contribute (open-source) Private Repository    Restricted to specific collaborators

+Ideal For

+Public Repositor      Open-source projects,
-Ideal For	Open-source projects,          public collaboration	                                                         Private, internal projects, sensitive work
+Private Repository     Private, internal projects, sensitive work

+Security

-Security                            	Potential for exposure of sensitive info	                                     Controlled access, reduced risk of exposure
+Public Repositor       Potential for exposure of sensitive info Private Repository       Controlled access, reduced risk of exposure

+collaboration

-Collaboration	                         Open collaboration with the community	                                          Limited to invited collaborators
+Public Repositor         Open collaboration with the community Private Repository	       Limited to invited collaborators

+Exposure

-Exposure                                High visibility, can attract external feedback	                                Limited exposure, mainly internal
+Public Repositor          High visibility, can attract external feedback Private Repository        Limited exposure, mainly internal

 5.Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?